astroandes/tololo-lya-fit/README.md

-# MCLyA
+# tololo-lya-fit
-Repository to recreate the line of LARS02 with rotation model.
-The parameters will be found with a MCMC.
+Repository to recreate the Lya line of Tololo 1214.